7 Best Email Tools for Startup Founders (2026)

 The free tier (1,000 contacts) gives you room to set up and test before paying.
 For pre-launch or very early-stage startups, this means you can build your email infrastructure before you have revenue.

-Setup time: Hours Pricing: Free for 1,000 contacts, from $49/month Best for: Early-stage founders wanting simple, modern email automation Pros: Modern interface, good free tier, event-driven, developer-friendly Cons: Basic automation features, limited segmentation, jumps to $49/month from free
+Setup time: Hours Pricing: Free for 1,000 contacts, from $49/month Best for: Early-stage founders wanting simple, modern email automation Pros: Modern interface, good free tier, event-driven, developer-friendly Cons: Basic automation features, limited segmentation, steep jump from free to paid, limited conditional logic

 4. ConvertKit (Kit)